 The sad reality is, all undocumented immigrants and their family members must now be prepared for the possibility of an immigration enforcement raid.
 Ultimately, it is always better to be safe rather than sorry.
 Please keep in mind the following four tips for dealing with any ICE officials:

 - Do not let immigration officials into your home.
 You have a constitutional right, regardless of your immigration status, to protection from unreasonable search and seizure.
 If an ICE official, or another other officer, asks to come into your home, always ask to see the warrant.
 If they do not have a warrant, decline their request.

 - Get their information: If officials enter your residence anyway, which they may do, get their information.
 This includes names and badge numbers.

 - Do not lie about your name or immigration status.
 Lying will only hurt you in the long run.
 Instead, if you have information that you worry is self incriminating, politely decline to answer any questions.

 - Call an immigration attorney immediately.
 If you or any of your loved ones are taken into custody, or if any charges or allegations are made against you, please seek immediate legal assistance.

 Get Immigration Help Now

 At the Goldstein Immigration Lawyers, our immigration law team is standing by, ready to help you.
-For immediate legal assistance, please do not delay in calling out Los Angeles office today at (213) 262-2000 to request your initial immigration consultation.
+For immediate legal assistance, please do not delay in calling our Los Angeles office today to request your initial immigration consultation.
 We proudly serve immigrants throughout L.A. metro area, including in Alhambra, Monterey Park and Burbank.